ggstuart/web-application-development/content/git-and-github/getting started/index.md

 **NOT** the parent folder.
 You should see two files directly in the VSCode explorer panel like this.

+> The details of these images may be slightly different from what you see.
+> VSCode releases updates regularly and the UI has even been updated during the creation of this exercise.
+> I have added dark mode and light mode examples.

 {{<figure src="images/git-and-github-01.png" caption="The folder is open in the explorer panel on the left">}}

 {{<figure src="images/git-and-github-01-light.png" caption="Light mode equivalent">}}